bpp/bpp/README.md

 * SIMD implementations of time-consuming parts.
 * Linux, Mac and Microsoft Windows compatibility.

+BPP currently implements three methods:

+* Estimation of the parameters of species divergence times and population sizes under the multi-species coalescent (MSC) model when the species phylogeny is given (Rannala and Yang, 2003)

+* Inference of the species tree when the assignments are given by the user (Rannala and Yang, 2017)

+* Species delimitation using a user-specified guide tree (Yang and Rannala, 2010; Rannala and Yang, 2013)

+BPP can also accommodate variable mutation rates among loci (Burgess and Yang, 2008) and heredity multipliers (Hey and Nielsen, 2004).
+Finally, BPP supports diploid data.
+Phasing is done analytically as described by Gronau et al, 2011.

+The fourth method (A11) which conducts joint species delimitation and species tree inference of unguided species delimitation (Yang and Rannala, 2014) is still not implemented in this version of BPP.
+If you need to run A11 please use the older version available [here](http://abacus.gene.ucl.ac.uk/software.html).

 ## Compilation instructions

 Currently, BPP requires that [GNU Bison](http://www.gnu.org/software/bison/)